-Women’s Giving Fund – 2018 Grant Finalist Vote
+Women’s Giving Fund – 2019 Grant Finalist Vote

-Thank you for helping decide where this year’s Women’s Giving Fund Grant will have the highest impact!
+Thank you for being a Women’s Giving Fund member and for helping decide where this year’s grant will have the highest impact!

 PC Tots will create a short-term emergency tuition subsidy fund for women facing financial crises making it so they cannot pay their children’s childcare tuition.
 In four years, PC Tots has grown to two centers serving 110 children with high quality, subsidized childcare.
 An emergency fund will ensure continuity of care for families facing difficult situations.

 People's Health Clinic